What is the Quit India Movement?

 (i) Inspiration for Freedom Movements Worldwide

-The Quit India Movement inspired many countries in Asia and Africa.
-After India’s path to independence, nations like Indonesia, Sri Lanka, Myanmar, Kenya and Nigeria intensified their own struggles for freedom.
+After India’s path to independence, nations like Indonesia, Sri Lanka, Myanmar, Kenya and Nigeria

 (ii) Decline of the British Empire

 India was the most important British colony.
-After the Quit India Movement, Britain realized that its empire was weakening.
-Over the next years, Britain began granting independence to many colonies.
+After the Quit India Movement, Britain realised that its

 Conclusion